enkhbatMunkhbold/job-management-app/README.md

 - At the bottom of each card, there is a *list of clients* who have placed orders for that job.
 Each client name is clickable and redirects the user to that client's detailed          information page.
 - Below the client list, there are two buttons:
   - **View Orders** – navigates to the Orders page for that specific job.
-  - **Trash** – deletes the job.
+  - **Trash** – deletes the job from the user's personal list.
+    - Note: Deleting a job from the profile removes it only from the user’s own jobs—it does **not** remove it from the general job list available on the market.
-- Additionally, when the user hovers over a job card, an **Edit** button appears in the top-left corner.
+- When the user hovers over a job card, an **Edit** button appears in the top-left corner.
-  - Clicking Edit takes the user to the Edit Job page.
+  - Clicking Edit navigates to the Edit Job page.
+  - **Note:** Editing a job will apply changes to the job universally—whether it's viewed in the market or in the user's profile.

 ## Client Card

-When a user clicks on **Signup** button signup page will open up.
-The user can fill out the form by entering **Username**, **Password** and **Password Confirmation**.
-Once the form is submitted, the app saves the entered credentials, and the user is redirected directly to the **Profile** page.
+When a user clicks the **Show My Clients** button on the **Profile** page, a list of client cards is displayed.
+These cards are visually similar to the job cards, but instead show client-specific information.
+Each client card includes a *list of jobs* that the client has ordered—note that this is not a *list of clients*, but rather a list of related jobs.
+Each job in the list is clickable, and selecting one displays detailed information about the chosen client.
+At the bottom of each client card are two buttons:
+- **View Orders**-navigates to the list of orders associated with that specific client.
+- **Trash**-deletes the client.

+> **Important:** Since the client list belongs exclusively to the user, deleting a client will **permanently remove** that client from the entire system—not just from the user's profile.

 ## Login